Coronavirus digest: US plans to allow vaccinated foreign travelers | DW | 05.08.2021

 "No one who has died has had both doses of vaccine.
 I cannot stress enough how it's so important for everybody of all ages to come forward and get the vaccine," said New South Wales Premier Gladys Berejiklian.

-Lufthansa Airlines halved its losses in the second quarter, compared to the same period from the previous year, when pandemic related travel restrictions were severe.
+Lufthansa Airlines halved its losses in the second quarter, compared to the same period from the previous year, when pandemic-related travel restrictions were more severe.

-The Robert Koch Institute (RKI) reported the cases in Germany increased by 3,539 and the death toll rose by 26 on Thursday.
+The Robert Koch Institute (RKI) reported 3,539 new cases in Germany, while the death toll rose by 26 on Thursday.

-World Health Organization (WHO) Director-General Tedros Adhanom Ghebreyesus has appealed to place a moratorium on giving booster shots to reduce vaccine disparity among developing nations.
+World Health Organization (WHO) Director-General Tedros Adhanom Ghebreyesus has appealed for a moratorium on giving booster shots to reduce vaccine disparity among developing nations.

 Ghebreyesus said richer countries have administered about 100 doses for every 100 people on average, while low-income countries hampered by short supplies have provided only about 1.5 doses per 100 people.